cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 The Cosmos SDK currently allows signing transactions with either `SIGN_MODE_DIRECT` or `SIGN_MODE_LEGACY_AMINO_JSON`.

-When an account signs a message, it, in effect, signs an array of bytes.
-This array of bytes is the results when serializing the message.
+When an account signs a message it signs an array of bytes.
+This array of bytes is what results when serializing the message.
 For the signature to be verifiable at a later date, this conversion needs to be deterministic.
-For this reason, you define a canonical bytes representation of the message, typically with the parameters ordered alphabetically.
+For this reason you define a canonical bytes representation of the message, typically with the parameters ordered alphabetically.

 </ExpansionPanel>

 ## Messages and the transaction lifecycle

 Transactions, containing one or more valid messages, are serialized and confirmed by the Tendermint consensus engine.
-Recall, that Tendermint is agnostic to the transaction interpretation and has absolute finality.
+Recall that Tendermint is agnostic to the transaction interpretation and has absolute finality.
 When a transaction is included in a block, it is confirmed, and finalized (no possibility of chain re-organization or cancellation).

 The confirmed transaction is relayed to the Cosmos SDK application for interpretation.
 The `BaseApp`, you use to develop custom modules, attends to the first stages of interpretation. `BaseApp` decodes each message contained in the transaction.